294.87 acres in Wilson County, Texas

 Vegetation - The property is rolling with mostly sandy land with a mix of open and wooded pastures with a good cover of native brush and trees.
 Portions of the property are former open cropland farmed in peanuts.
 Most types of South Texas tree and brush species growing in sandy soils are found on the property with the heaviest vegetation and trees in the deeper soils.
 The ranch has large heritage live oak trees as well as post oaks, mesquite, huisache and native brush.
 Native brush desired by wildlife for habitat and nutrition includes mesquite with underbrush such granjeno, sour ash, lime prickly ash, whitebrush, agarita, wild persimmon, prickly pear and tasajillo.
 The ranch has a good cover of native grasses in the more open areas.
 The ranch has an estimated stocking rate of approximately 15-20 mother cows.

 Water Features - There are two good size stock tanks and several smaller ones.
 There is a shallow, hand dug water well operated by a generator.
-Rural water is available nearby along F.M.
-1303; however, the property frontage has no rural water line to our knowledge.
+The generator is owned by the grazing tenant.
+Picosa Water Supply Corporation (PWSC) rural water is along the north side of FM 1303 across from the property.
+According to PWSC, there is a 2 waterline that becomes larger to the west along F.M.
+1303 at County Road 122.